How to Improve a Mentoring Program (A Guide for Program Coordinators)

 Another thing to consider is creating separate, dedicated communities for mentors and mentees.
 You can do this through online forums or in-person events.
 This gives participants the opportunity to find support among fellow mentors/mentees through sharing experiences, advice, and resources that they’ve found to be useful.

-Step 5: Review guidelines and expectations
+Step 5: Review Your Program Guidelines and Expectations

 Take a look at the guidelines you’ve established for your existing program.
 Are they clear?
 Were they followed?
 Did they benefit the program?
 If the answer to any of these is ’no,’ they need to be reviewed and revised.
 You also need to assess if these guidelines and expectations are communicated well and at the right time.